Alicia (album): Critical reception

 Alicia was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 77, based on 12 reviews.
 AnyDecentMusic? assigned it a score of 7.2 out of 10, based on the site's assessment of the critical consensus.

 Reviewing for The Times, chief music critic Will Hodgkinson hailed Alicia as "songs in the key of modern life from R&B royalty" and welcomed Keys' return to the sophisticated sounds of her first album, Songs in A Minor (2001).
 Nick Levine, writing for NME, was impressed by the cohesive musical feel throughout and the skill behind Keys' ballads, which he said emanate well-intentioned positive energy and empathic political engagement.
 He also believed that the album's postponed release amid the pandemic made the subject matter more timely and therapeutic for listeners.
 Slant Magazine's Sal Cinquemani also applauded the content and compared it to "the most effective political pop", saying Keys "strikes a careful balance between hope and despair".
 While highlighting the more radically styled collaborations in "Wasted Energy" and "Me x 7", he concluded that Alicia is "at once her most accessible and forward-minded album in years".

-In Rolling Stone, Jon Dolan regarded it as among Keys' "most musically engaging" records and cited her strong suit to be coping ballads such as "Perfect Way to Die" and "Good Job".
+In Rolling Stone, Jon Dolan regarded it as among Keys' "most musically engaging" records and felt her strong suit was coping ballads such as "Perfect Way to Die" and "Good Job".
 "Generosity tempered with humility is a rare and welcome look", he wrote of the singer.
 "It takes knowledge of self, care for others, truth through a lens of love, to get it right."
 Expanding on Levine and Dolan's points, Atwood Magazine's Josh Weiner said that the repeated delays had not dated the record's musical qualities while recent events in the world had "rendered it an especially powerful and timely release", particularly in the case of the last two songs.
 "Great art sure does have a way of gaining even more meaning and impact as time goes on", he concluded.